Ben Brown: Chef, loving uncle, 'champion of the people'

 "My kids kinda became his kids," he said.
 "The people he was close with, he adopted those kids as his own."

-After Ella's games, Brown would stay on to watch the other BHS volleyball teams, getting to know all the players.
+After Ella's volleyball games, Brown would stay on to watch the other BHS teams, getting to know all the players.

 "When he couldn't play it, he watched it," Faircloth said.
 "The only time I didn't hear from Ben was when Wimbledon was on."